emard/wifi_jtag/README.md

 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and usb-serial port version of the same, for use with any arduino (without WiFi).

+Some time has passed and dependencies changed too, both at ESP8266 TCP stack and openocd and this project might not work out of the box (as it did before :).

 It can upload SVF bistream over WiFi network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html